mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 Best at working in teams

-Is this ambitious enough?

-Shame about working on something that sounds so basic.
+I worry about whether I chose a path that makes the worst of my skills.
+I think my best qualities as a developer was how I think about teams and process.
+I'm a very thorough code reviewer.
+I like making sure processes are documented and repeatable.
+I like writing and reviewing design plans.
+None of those things are useful as a one-man development team.

 I also have doubts about what I'm working on.
 My current projects is Is It Keto.
-It's a website that just tells you whether certain foods are keto or not.
+It's a website that tells you whether certain foods are compatible with the keto diet.
 It's one of the least technically complex things I've ever worked on.

-I do miss the days of Google where anything I was doing sounded impressive.
-There was a period of almost a year where all of my projects kept getting paused indefinitely or thrown away, so my effect on the company was no different than if I showed up to the office and played Tetris all day.
-But when people outside asked me what I worked on, I'd say Google Maps and it was still impressive.
-"No way!
-I *use* Google Maps!"

-I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
-It does tick all my boxes of a project.
-I am growing its traffic measurably month over month, I'm growing its revenue month over month,
+I have fun working on it, and it's exactly the kind of project I envisioned working on.
+Each month, I'm attracting more active users and growing revenue.
+I'm learning new skills in web development and search engine optimization.
+But I admit that it's embarrassing when people ask me what kind of business I run, and I say it's a directory where people look up whether foods are keto or not.

 >**Employee**: My last company was genius.
 You ever been lost in a parking lot before? ...
 You would just type in - like what section of the parking lot you're in.<br>
 >**Employee**: Right, but this is for your phone